eam-00/Linux-Notes/Docker/docker-index.md

         docker rm mydockerimage

 ## K8s Networking Model
+Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.

 ## Liveness Probe
 Apps running for long periods of time eventually transition to a broken state, there is no recovery other than restart.